 Fixing Common Plan Mistakes - Failure to Limit Contributions for a Participant

-A qualified 401(k) plan must provide limits for contributions and forfeitures allocated to a participant’s account.
-The total of employer contributions, employee contributions and forfeitures allocated to a participant’s account cannot exceed the limits under Internal Revenue Code Section 415(c).
+Qualified defined contribution retirement plans that include 401(k), money purchase pension, profit sharing and IRA-based Simplified Employee Pension (SEP) plans must provide limits for contributions and forfeitures allocated to a participant’s account.
+The total of employer contributions, employee contributions and forfeitures allocated to a participant’s account cannot exceed the limits under Internal Revenue Code Section (IRC) 415(c).

 1) $40,000 or

 IRC Section 415(d) provides for a cost of living adjustment to the $40,000 dollar limit ($53,000 in 2015 and 2016).